Dre Campbell Farm

 It has proven to be fatal because it targets their nervous system.
 As a result, they become paralyzed and eventually die.

-6. Shiny Container Trap
+7. Shiny Container Trap

 This is another excellent kissing bug trap.
-The critters like shiny things at night, so this is a sure-fire way to catch them.
+The critters like shiny things at night, so this is a surefire way to catch them.

-Place this in a warm, dark place where you’ve seen kissing bugs.
 When night falls, turn on a lamp that will shine on the tray.
-The bugs will fall in and suffocate in the water while trying to reach for the light.
+The bugs will fall in and suffocate in the water as they try to reach the light.

-8. Garlic Spray
+9. Garlic Spray

 This is more of a kissing bug repellent than a way to kill them.

-The smell of the spray, made from fresh garlic, water, and organic liquid soap, is so strong that it will deter them.
+The smell of the spray made from fresh garlic, water, and organic liquid soap is so strong that it will deter them.

-9. Bug Zapper
+10. Bug Zapper

-10. Seal Cracks and Crevices
+11. Seal Cracks and Crevices

 Takeaway

 Kissing bugs might have a cute name, but they are anything but.
-They pose a serious health risk to you and your loved ones, even dogs.
-Take drastic measures as soon as you see one of these pests.
+They pose a serious health risk to you and your loved ones, as well as to dogs [4].

 Picture via Wikimedia